 YouTube TV allows six accounts to use one subscription, but only three device streams can be played simultaneously.
 DIRECTV via Internet allows unlimited simultaneous device streams on one home network, but only three when you watch on the go.
 We’ve experienced streaming delays on YouTube TV, and the DIRECTV via Internet interface was sluggish at times.
 If you want to go the simplest route in terms of usability, YouTube TV is the way.

 DIRECTV Via Internet Is the Premium Choice for Sports Fanatics

 DIRECTV via Internet doesn’t include any sports networks in its cheapest package, but it does include RSNs in the CHOICE package (and higher packages) that aren’t available on YouTube TV.
 That means sports fans can watch games in their local area and cheer on their teams without going to the stadium.
 RSNs are often deal-breakers for people who watch sports religiously, so DIRECTV via Internet is the clear winner in this contest.

 The Verdict: YouTube TV vs. DIRECTV via Internet

 If you’re looking for the cream of the crop in live TV and on-demand content, DIRECTV via Internet offers plenty and then some.
 YouTube TV isn’t a bad choice either, especially when affordability is the name of the game.
-Neither service requires annual contracts, so you can cancel at any time or take advantage of free trials to test them before you commit.

 If sports are your bread and butter, DIRECTV via Internet has RSNs to get you in the cheerleading spirit.
 If you prefer the familiarity of YouTube’s interface, however, you’ll be right at home with YouTube TV.
 Both YouTube TV and DIRECTV via Internet are top contenders in the highly competitive skinny bundle market.
 It just comes down to preference when choosing one that suits your live TV palate.